 Reporting on Technical SEO

-You should highlight key issues that need to be resolved from a technical perspective, either to place into your activity workflow or to flag as a priority.
+You should highlight key technical SEO errors and issues that need to be resolved, either to place into your activity workflow or to flag as a priority.

 The Semrush Thematic Reports are a great place to start.